gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-01/index.md

 *fun fact, first time I think I've ever used the word Surveiller*

-In my humble opinion, the biggest question is, do you want to ID all faces?
+The biggest question is, do you want to ID all faces?
 Or do you want to be able to select someone and then ID them?
 The next biggest question.
 Do you want to be able to search for a face live, or is time no object?

 If I was building the system, any answer to any of those questions would make me rich! :P

+Some quick thinking about Requreiments.
 Got to index faces, fast!
+Deploy cameras' or consume camera feed's at differing quality.
 Create a searchable index of those
 OLAP or OTAP structures
 How much history do you keep?

+Live stream of data.
+Captre a frame.
+Search for a face.
+If a face is present. extract it and extrat facial points.
+Add that observation to a time series databases along with collection metadata.
+Such as, localtion, camera, system used etc etc.
+Repeat

 How good is the data, how big is the data?
 And what size is the population of people you're looking to track?
 All of that information feeds into a the spreadsheet that stops the IT project in it's track when you figure out you can mine bitcoin cheaper.
-Or at least you create

 [High Quality Face Recognition with Deep Metric Learning](http://blog.dlib.net/2017/02/high-quality-face-recognition-with-deep.html)
 [Fast Multiclass Object Detection in Dlib 19.7 ](http://blog.dlib.net/2017/09/fast-multiclass-object-detection-in.html)

+It feels like the technology is at the same place as automated fingerprints scanning technology.

 **It's an arms race**